NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-A client or browser is blocked by a Cloudflare customer’s Firewall Rules (deprecated).
+A client or browser is blocked by a Khulnasoft customer’s Firewall Rules (deprecated).

 ### Resolution